 As a final reminder, you’re also responsible for keeping your private keys safe once you’ve actually purchased bitcoin.
 This is largely the purpose of a wallet, though different wallets do it in different ways.
 Just remember that without access to your private keys, the bitcoin you bought is essentially useless; and should others gain access to your private keys, they can get their hands on them.

 By following these simple steps, you’ll be able to buy and store bitcoin to use how you please.

 How to Spend Bitcoin

 It’s getting more common to look at bitcoin and other cryptocurrencies as commodities.
-In large part because bitcoin’s price has soared throughout 2017, the idea of investing in cryptocurrency can look quite appealing.
+In large part, because bitcoin’s price has soared throughout 2017, the idea of investing in cryptocurrency can look quite appealing.
 Even so, bitcoin remains an increasingly functional currency, and many are still interested in spending it to pay for goods and services.
-This is ultimately a fairly straightforward practice, but it’s something even those who well versed in cryptocurrency should read up on.
+This is ultimately a fairly straightforward practice, but it’s something even those who are well versed in cryptocurrency should read up on.